Frequently Asked Questions

 Yes, absolutely.
 A number of my students have become active therapy dog handlers.

-Generally, I will conduct an initial in-person evaluation (although I do offer online services), after which I’ll set up one or more sessions.
+Generally, I will conduct an initial in-person evaluation (although I do offer online services) and first lesson during the first meeting.
 This, of course, depends on your goals and the results of my evaluation.
-In-person lessons will be typically start at your home.
+In-person lessons will typically start at your home.
 But, some lessons require working in public.
-So, we will coordinate times and dates.
+So, we will coordinate times and dates and “just right” set ups for your dog.

 Intro Video